Article written by Elisa - Travel Writer & Local in France

 Days 10 and 11 | Cannes

-The last days of this south of France itinerary by car are spent in Côte d’Azur, also known as French Riviera.
+The last days of this South France road trip are spent in Côte d’Azur, also known as French Riviera.
 Côte d’Azur is well-known for its beaches and coves, impressive views, azure water, and for being a playground for the wealthy.
 The French Riviera is also home to pretty towns and villages, and there’s a vibrant cultural scene, especially in the summer.

 From Cassis, drive to Cannes, where you will spend two nights.
 For your stay in Cannes, book at Hotel Croisette Beach Cannes Mc Gallery.
 Located in central Cannes, 150m far from the famous La Croisette beach, this hotel offers the best of the French Riviera: stylish and comfortable rooms, a swimming pool, a restaurant with sea views, and a private beach at an extra cost.